Poland and Slovakia: Lightning strikes leave several dead in Tatra Mountains | DW | 22.08.2019

 At least five people were killed, including two children, and more than 100 injured after lightning struck in the Tatra Mountain range on the border of Poland and Slovakia on Thursday.

-Four people were killed on the Polish side, among them were the two youngsters, a spokeswoman for the Polish air ambulance service, Kinga Czerwinska, told news broadcaster TVN24.
+Four were killed on the Polish side, among them the two youngsters, a spokeswoman for the Polish air ambulance service, Kinga Czerwinska, told broadcaster TVN24.
 Slovak authorities confirmed one person died on their side of the range.

 "More than 100 people are injured," Poland's Prime Minister Mateusz Morawiecki said after arriving in the nearby mountain resort town of Zakopane.